NHLI-Respiratory-Epi/SNOMED-CT-codelists/README.md

 ## Example *Stata* code

 This example code is a smoking codelist for *CPRD Aurum*, however the code could be applied to any database using SNOMED CT codes if the `medcodeid` variable is replaced with the SNOMED CT Description ID variable.
+The do file can be found [here](/scripts/stata/smoking_status.do).
 ```stata
 //==============================================================================
 // 2022-11-24 PWS codelist creation template (based on previous JKQ group